Written by Laurie Davies

-College accreditation is one of those big, academic-sounding words that sounds intimidating.
-A college or university’s accreditation status can play into everything from the quality of your education to financial aid eligibility to how employers view your degree.
+Accreditation is one of those big, academic-sounding words that sounds intimidating.
+A college or university’s accreditation status can play into everything from the quality of a student's education to financial aid eligibility to how employers view their degree.
+Yes, it matters.
+Here is a look at why.

-So, what exactly is accreditation and who does it?
+So, what exactly is college accreditation and how do colleges get it?
 What are the different types of accreditation, like regional accreditation and programmatic accreditation?
 And how do colleges and programs earn it?

 Students who attend accredited institutions for a degree can:

-When a school or program says, "We are accredited," it is saying it has a seal of approval or a good rating, according to the Council for Higher Education Accreditation (CHEA).
+When a school or program says is it accredited, it is saying it has a seal of approval or a good rating, according to the Council for Higher Education Accreditation (CHEA).
 To get and keep the seal or rating, every part of a school or a program is examined and evaluated by experts.

 Generally, accreditation is the process of reviewing colleges, universities, institutions and programs to judge their educational quality — how well they serve students and society.
 The result of the process, if successful, is the award of "accredited status."